Proverbs 5:2

 That thou mayest regard discretion, and that thy lips may keep knowledge.

-That you may preserve discretion, and that your lips may keep knowledge.
+That you may preserve discretion, And your lips may keep knowledge.

 American Standard Version